Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace

 Select the Subscription, Resource group, Workspace name, and Storage account.
 Ensure that the Synapse workspace and storage account meet the requirements specified in the Prerequisites section.
 Select Next.

 As part of linking the environment to a data lake, you grant the Azure Synapse Link service access to your storage account.
 Ensure that you followed the prerequisites of creating and configuring the Azure data lake storage account, and granting yourself an owner role on the storage account.
 Additionally, you grant the Power Platform Dataflows service access to your storage account.
 More information: Self-service data prep with dataflows.

 Add the tables you want to export, and then select Save.
 Only tables with change tracking enabled can be exported.
 More information: Enable change tracking.

 You can follow the steps above to create a link from one environment to multiple Azure Synapse Analytics workspaces and Azure data lakes in your Azure subscription by adding an Azure data lake as a linked service on a Synapse workspace.
 Similarly, you could create a link from multiple environments to the same Azure Synapse Analytics workspace and Azure data lake, all within the same tenant.

-The data exported by Azure Synapse Link service is encrypted at rest in Azure Data Lake Storage Gen2.
+The data exported by Azure Synapse Link service is encrypted at transit using Transport Layer Security(TLS) 1.2 or higher and encrypted at rest in Azure Data Lake Storage Gen2.
 Additionally, transient data in the blob storage is also encrypted at rest.
 Encryption in Azure Data Lake Storage Gen2 helps you protect your data, implement enterprise security policies, and meet regulatory compliance requirements.
 More information: Azure Data Encryption-at-Rest

 Manage table data to the Synapse workspace